DionWu/amtsimplified/content/iso-exercise-planner.md

 ---
-title: ISO Exercise Planner
+title: Incentive Stock Option Tax Planner
-description: A tool to minimize AMT by calculating how many ISOs you can exercise
+description: Minimize your AMT by exercising the right amount of ISOs
 ---
-_Please note details in this article are relevant for the 2020 tax year (filing in 2021)_
+_Please note details in this article are relevant for the 2020 tax year (filing in 2021), and only applies to Federal Taxes_

+_This calculator only highlights some of the most commonly used parts of the tax code.
+If you are in a unique situation, always consult with a tax accountant for any detailed questions_

 **Coming Soon:** Allowing for inputs of if you sell exercised stock in the same calendar year, aesthetics, and having your inputs save over from this planner to the AMT calculator